Threat (computer security): Threat hunting

 Cyber threat hunting is "the process of proactively and iteratively searching through networks to detect and isolate advanced threats that evade existing security solutions."
-This is in contrast to traditional threat management measures, such as firewalls intrusion detection systems, and SIEMs, which typically involve an investigation after there has been a warning of a potential threat, or an incident has occurred.
+This is in contrast to traditional threat management measures, such as firewalls, intrusion detection systems, and SIEMs, which typically involve an investigation after there has been a warning of a potential threat, or an incident has occurred.

 Threat hunting can be a manual process, in which a security analyst sifts through various data information using their knowledge and familiarity with the network to create hypotheses about potential threats.
 To be even more effective and efficient, however, threat hunting can be partially automated, or machine-assisted, as well.
-In this case, the analyst utilizes software that harnesses machine learning and user and entity behaviour analytics (UEBA) to inform the analyst of potential risks.
+In this case, the analyst utilizes software that harnesses machine learning and user and entity behavior analytics (UEBA) to inform the analyst of potential risks.
 The analyst then investigates these potential risks, tracking suspicious behaviour in the network.
 Thus hunting is an iterative process, meaning that it must be continuously carried out in a loop, beginning with a hypothesis.
 There are three types of hypotheses: